-The County will allow an authorized representative of Ecology, upon the presentation of credentials and such other documents as may be required by law at reasonable times:
+The County will allow Ecology, or an authorized representative of Ecology (including an authorized contractor acting as a representative of Ecology), upon the presentation of credentials and such other documents as may be required by law to:

-1. To enter upon the Permittee's premises where a discharge is located or where any records shall be kept under the terms and conditions of this Permit.

-- 2. To have access to, and copy at reasonable cost and at reasonable times, any records that shall be kept under the terms of the Permit. - 3.
-To inspect at reasonable times any monitoring equipment or method of monitoring required in the Permit. - 4.
-To inspect at reasonable times any collection, treatment, pollution management, or discharge facilities. - 5.
-To sample at reasonable times any discharge of pollutants.
+- 1. Enter upon the Permittee's premises where a regulated facility or activity is located or where records shall be kept under the conditions of this Permit. - 2.
+Have access to, and copy at reasonable cost and at reasonable times, any records that shall be kept under the terms of the Permit. - 3.
+Inspect at reasonable times any facilities, equipment (including monitoring and control equipment), practices, operations regulated or required under this Permit. - 4.
+Sample or monitor at reasonable times, for the purposes of assuring Permit compliance or as otherwise authorized by the Clean Water Act, any substances or parameters at any location.